thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Automate the Right Things

 Computers perform repetitive tasks; people solve problems.
-To reduce the cost of pushing out changes, we should invest in simplifying and automating repetitive work that takes time, such as manual regression testing and manual release processes.
+To reduce the transaction cost of pushing out many more, smaller changes, we should invest in simplifying and automating repetitive work that takes time, such as manual regression testing and manual release processes.
 This frees up teams for higher-value problem-solving activities, innovation and value creation.
 Automation accelerates feedback, therefore multiplying learning and discovery.
 It supports faster, more reliable releases.
-Most importantly, it vastly reduces risks.
+Most importantly, it vastly reduces risks and enables to [Work in Small Batches](#work-in-small-batches).

 Note that this principle is nuanced.
 It does not say "Automate all the things".
 In that case, there is a risk of overinvesting.
 In consequence, we only automate bottlenecks, repetitive tasks, or tasks that involve high risks.
 For that, we ought to map the technology value stream from Version Control to the user, and identify bottlenecks, risks and repetition.
-This technology value stream map now forms the basis for the [*Deployment Pipeline*](#deployment-pipeline).
-By automating the identified steps, we start iteratively building the Deployment Pipeline.
+This technology value stream map is now the starting point to implement the [*Deployment Pipeline*](#deployment-pipeline).
+By automating the identified steps, we start building the Deployment Pipeline iteratively.

 > Spending time optimising anything other than the bottleneck is an illusion.
 >